-- Any Student, Student Group, or Student Organization charged with a violation of this Code is entitled to a hearing before a Hearing Panel composed of either Student Judicial Board members or an Administrative Hearing Panel, as specified in Chapter 6, Section VI of this Code, except where the Respondent and the University agree to resolve the case through a Mutual Resolution , as provided in Chapter 6, Section IV of this Code. - 2.
-The focus of inquiry in Conduct Procedures shall be to determine whether the Respondent is or is not responsible for engaging in prohibited conduct under Chapter 5 of this Code. - Formal rules of evidence shall not be applicable, nor shall deviation from prescribed procedures necessarily invalidate a decision or proceeding, unless significant prejudice to a Complainant, Respondent, or the University may result.
+- Any Student, Student Group, or Student Organization charged with a violation of this Code is entitled to a hearing before a Hearing Panel composed of Student Hearing Panel members, an Administrative Hearing Panel, or an Administrative Hearing Officer, as specified in Chapter 6, Section VI of this Code, except where the Respondent and the University agree to resolve the case through a Mutual Resolution, as provided in Chapter 6, Section IV of this Code. - 2.
+The focus of inquiry in Conduct Procedures is to determine whether the Respondent is or is not responsible for engaging in prohibited conduct under Chapter 5 of this Code. - 3.
+Formal rules of evidence are not applicable, nor does deviation from prescribed procedures necessarily invalidate a decision or proceeding, unless significant prejudice to a Complainant, Respondent, or the University results.